DevMango/php-WSbackUP/README.md

 # php-WSbackUP
-A PHP-Backup Class to create automated (wiht cronjobs) backups from webspace
+A PHP-Backup Class to create automated (with cronjobs) backups from webspace